 AIB International, formerly the American Institute for Baking, was founded in 1919 to “put science to work for bakers.”
 Since then, AIB has grown into one of the world’s foremost training and auditing organizations on food safety, setting AIB standards for quality and safety.

-In the warehousing and logistics industry, we hear of AIB mostly in the context of warehouse inspections.
-AIB is not a government agency, so companies elect to invite AIB to do a yearly inspection that ensures facilities and processes uphold product integrity, comply with the Food Safety Modernization Act (FSMS), and achieve Global Food Safety Initiative (GFSI) recognition.
+In the warehousing and logistics industry, we hear of AIB mostly in the context of warehouse inspections and audits.
+AIB is not a government agency, so companies invite AIB to evaluate their operation’s compliance with food safety standards.

 Food manufacturing and distribution are highly regulated functions, and rightly so.
 Food contamination during the supply chain journey can have catastrophic consequences for consumers.
 And the cost to companies can cripple profitability and shareholder confidence.

-These same companies impacted by food safety gaffes rely heavily on third-party logistics providers to maintain safe handling and shipping practices while products are in their care (e.g., food warehousing).
+These same companies impacted by food safety gaffes rely heavily on third-party food warehousing> providers to maintain safe handling and shipping practices while products are in their care.
 For these manufacturers, having an objective, expert party like AIB confirm that food safety practices are adequate at the logistics facility is an important part of a vetting process for logistics providers.

 An AIB Standards Inspection: The Basics

-AIB standards include the following five categories, which form the basis of inspection steps.
+AIB standards for its GMP inspections include the following five categories, which form the basis of inspection steps.
 Some apply more to the manufacturing environment than distribution.